geringer/tracking/Readme.md

 # Optical Flow
 What is optical flow?

+DISCLAIMER, I do not own any of this code, it is open source code from various repos and recompiled by myself Rajaram Sivaramakrishnan

 ### Demo
 #### Draw a box around an object in your webcam and watch as the computer struggles to follow